TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 # Azure Capacity Restrictions (COVID-19)

-We apologize for the inconvenience caused due to the Capacity constraint.
-We are faced with capacity constraints as the demand continues to grow due to ongoing COVID-19 situation.
+We apologize for the inconvenience caused due to the capacity constraint.
+We currently have capacity constraints as the demand continues to grow due to ongoing COVID-19 situation.

 We have established clear criteria for the priority of new cloud capacity as documented in our [commitment to customers and Microsoft cloud services continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/) and [Update #2 on Microsoft cloud services continuity](https://azure.microsoft.com/blog/update-2-on-microsoft-cloud-services-continuity/).